-Don’t mistake the “activity” you’ll be getting from your listing from trollish agents as a sign that your listing is “hot.”
+Don’t mistake the “activity” you’ll be getting from your listing from predatory agents as a sign that your listing is “hot.”
 Is it anything but that.

 Moreover, if you’re smart you will use a disposable email address and phone number for your traditional FSBO listing.
 There will be tons of agent inquiries coming your way purely to solicit and harass you.
 There will also be many seemingly “unrepresented” buyers contacting you in order to get a response from you and completely disappearing.
-These are usually fake email accounts purely meant to make you reveal your contact information!
+These are usually fake email accounts set-up by real estate agents purely meant to make you reveal your contact information!

 How do we know this?
 Because once you have a real listing up through a traditional REBNY Member Firm you will see that over 99% of inquiries will come from RLS (buyers’ agents) or StreetEasy.
 You may get one or two inquiries from Zillow and Trulia.

 Once you’re listed by an affiliate REBNY Member Firm there will be no point for any agent to solicit you.
 Not only is this because they won’t have anything additional to offer since you’d already be receiving full buyer exposure, but it’d also be against REBNY rules to do so.
-REBNY fines for solicitation range up to $10,000 in penalties for the third violation.
+REBNY fines for solicitation of sellers who have an existing listing agreement in place range up to $10,000 in penalties for the third violation.

-However, keep in mind that 90% of all real estate transactions in NYC happen between a listing agent and a buyers’ agent.
+However, keep in mind that over 75% of all real estate transactions in NYC happen between a listing agent and a buyers’ agent.
 That means the overwhelming majority of home buyers in NYC are represented by an agent at some point of the transaction.

 Remember that over 96% of listings in the city as of this writing are listed by agents.
-In almost all of those listings the seller will pay 6% in an Exclusive Right To Sell Listing Agreement regardless of whether the ultimate buyer is represented or not.
+In almost all of those listings the seller has agreed to pay 6% in an Exclusive Right to Sell Listing Agreement regardless of whether the ultimate buyer is represented or not.
 If there is a buyers’ agent involved, the co-broke commission split is automatically 50% of the total commission amount.

-It’s extremely safe and easy for a buyers’ agent to show a for sale by agent listing in the RLS because they will automatically and for sure be paid.
+It’s extremely safe and easy for a buyers’ agent to show a for sale by agent listing in the RLS because they will automatically and for sure be paid a commission at closing.
 It is the complete opposite with a FSBO listing where at best the owner will sign a custom, separate commission agreement.
 How much hassle and work is that when FSBO listings represent less than 4% of the market!

-If you want to sell your home for a reasonable market value then yes.
-Ironically, many frugal FSBO sellers will skimp on paying $300 for professional photography on a million dollar NYC home and then complain when they don’t get as many inquiries as other professionally marketed listings in their building.
+If you want to sell your home for a reasonable market value then yes, professional photography is a critical ingredient of the sale process.
+Ironically, many frugal FSBO sellers will skimp on paying $300 for professional photography on a million-dollar NYC home and then complain when they don’t get as many inquiries as other professionally marketed listings in their building.

-Your home’s photographs online will be the first thing the vast majority of home buyers see.
-You want to make a good impression and have them invest additional time and energy checking out your property.
+Your home’s photographs online are the first thing the vast majority of home buyers see.
+You want to make a good impression and have them invest additional time and energy checking out your property in-person.
 The more invested someone is the more likely they are willing to submit an offer on a listing.

 The last thing you want to do is turn them off with low resolution, slanted photographs of your home with dim lighting and your personal junk lying everywhere.
-Do you really want all of these external factors influencing the market value of your otherwise perfect property?
+Do you really want all of these external factors influencing the market value of your otherwise highly desirable property?

-This is a major transaction for almost every home buyer.
-90% of deals are done between two agents.
-That means most buyers will have a professional real estate agent take a look at comparable properties and give a second opinion on valuation.
+Buying a property in NYC is a major transaction for almost every home buyer.
+Over 75% of deals are done between two agents.
+That means most buyers will have a professional real estate agent take a look at comparable properties and give a second opinion on valuation during the course of submitting an offer and negotiating.
 No one is going to stumble upon your property and overpay for your home in a vacuum.